-Sounds when the key is left in the ignition in the OFF/LOCK or ACC position and any door or liftgate is opened.
+Sounds when the key is left in the ignition in the OFF/LOCK or ACC position and any door, liftgate or liftgate window is opened.

 Headlamps on warning chime

 Sounds when the headlamps or parking lamps are on, the ignition is off (and the key is not in the ignition) and any door is opened.